taunsquared/graphic-novel-thesis/ScientificDiagrams/05-MajorNeurotransmitters/DiagramDescription.md

 **Kainate receptors** are very similar to AMPA receptors but are less involved in synaptic plasticity.
 Both sodium (Na+) and potassium (K+) ions can pass through the ion channels created by kainate receptors.
 They are named after kainic acid, a synthetic compound derived from seaweed, which selectively binds to these receptors.

 #### ATP-gated channels

+These receptors open when extracellalar adenosine 5'-triphosphate (aka ATP) binds to them.
+These receptors are found on nerve terminals, glial cells, muscle cells, leukocytes (aka white blood cells), and blood platelets.

 #### Cys-loop receptors